SenseLogic/CODEX/README.md

 ## Main rules

-*   Write simple and efficient self-documenting code, where the intent of each line of code is perfectly obvious without any comment or context
+*   Write **simple and efficient self-documenting code**, where the intent of each line of code is perfectly obvious without any comment or context
-*   Write short functions and methods which use clear non-ambiguous names for all type, function, variable and constant identifiers
+*   Write **short** functions and methods which use **clear non-ambiguous** names for all type, function, variable and constant identifiers
-*   Split your styling code using section comments : imports, constants, elements, classes
+*   Split your styling code using section comments : IMPORTS, CONSTANTS, ELEMENTS, CLASSES
-*   Split your imperative code using section comments : imports, constants, variables, types, attributes, constructors, inquiries, operations, functions, statements
+*   Split your imperative code using section comments : IMPORTS, CONSTANTS, VARIABLES, TYPES, ATTRIBUTES, CONSTRUCTORS, INQUIRIES, OPERATIONS, FUNCTIONS, STATEMENTS
-*   Use Unix line endings
+*   Use **Unix line endings**
-*   Use four spaces per indentation level and no tabulations
+*   Use **four spaces** per indentation level and no tabulations
-*   Put braces on their own line and align them vertically
+*   Put braces on their **own line** and **align** them vertically
 *   Put JavaScript multiline return arguments in parentheses
 *   Indent the content of braces, brackets and parentheses by four spaces
 *   Indent closing brackets and parentheses by four spaces